home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 ### The `README.md` file

-The README by chance is the file containing this turial.
+The README by chance is the file containing this tutorial.
 HACS points to [this address] (https://github.com/matiassingers/awesome-readme) for suggestions how to do a good README.